Toricane/langara-etp-schedule/README.md

 -   **Dynamic Full-Semester View:** Displays the entire semester from September 1st to December 1st, 2025.
 -   **Horizontal Scrolling:** Easily navigate through the semester.
 -   **Cohort Toggling:** Show or hide schedules for Alpha, Beta, and Gamma cohorts.
+-   **State Persistence:** Remembers your cohort toggle preferences between visits.
 -   **Course Filtering:** Click on legend items to filter the displayed courses.
 -   **Holiday Display:** Automatically shows statutory holidays where no classes are scheduled.
--   **Special Event Markers:** Highlight important dates like quizzes, midterms, or labs directly on the class blocks.
+-   **One-off Seminars/Events:** Add date-specific events, like the APSC 1000 seminars, directly to the calendar.
 -   **Today Marker:** The current date's column is automatically highlighted and scrolled into view.
 -   **Detailed Tooltips:** Hover over any class to see details like the full course title, section, instructor, and room number.
 -   **Responsive Design:** Adapts to different screen sizes.